 Depending on the type of building you are in and the outside weather conditions, you might also consider an open window policy for some time during the day.
 This might be early in the morning, during lunch, or whatever makes sense to your space.

 To have higher transparency on your community’s health status you might consider a temperature check on entry.
 There are plenty of touchless devices out there so you might want to have a couple of those in your space.
 They will also help in case someone feels under the weather and wants to check their temperature during the day.

 You might want to rethink if you allow external visitors in the space.
 These could be the clients of your members, job candidates, people who asked for a tour, couriers, etc.

-One option is to restrict any access to such visitors and make online meetings instead.
+One option is to restrict any access to such visitors and make online meetings instead (when possible).
 Another is to designate a particular meeting room/lounge area/etc, close to the entrance or in a relatively isolated area, where external visitors will be allowed.
-If you choose the second case, make sure to check anyone’s temperature on the entrance.

 Four tour visits, you might choose to stick to virtual tours.
 However, If you still need to arrange a physical visit, you might want to do it outside of business hours, and with all precautionary measures such as masks and gloves.

 Think about establishing new policies for meeting room usage.
 You might want to set limitations about the number of people using the room.
 Also, you’d definitely want to clean the room after each meeting.

 Make sure to have some time blocked after each booking to prevent back-to-back meetings and allow your cleaning team to do their job.
 You can either block such slots manually or use coworking software to automate the booking process for you.
 Also, make sure you’ve placed hand sanitizers in each room and the ventilation is working properly.